solana-labs/solana/book/src/reliable-vote-transmission.md

 1. Because there is no easy way for validators to be in sync with leaders on the leaders "active" state, gossip allows for eventual delivery regardless of that state.
 2. Gossip will deliver the messages to all the subsequent leaders, so if the current leader is flooded the next leader would have already received these votes and is able to encode them.
 3. Gossip minimizes the number of requests through the network by maintaining an efficient spanning tree, and using bloom filters to repair state.
-So retransmit back-off is not necessary.
+So retransmit back-off is not necessary and messages are batched.
 4. Leaders that read the crds table for votes will encode all the new valid votes that appear in the table.
 Even this this leaders block is unrolled, the next leader will try to add the same votes without any additional work done by the validator.
 Thus ensuring not only eventual delivery, but eventual encoding into the ledger.